Convergence of the Probabilistic Interpretation of Modulus: Non-crossing minimal subfamilies

+Now, further subdivide the cut $K$ and add vertical segments of the form $\{h(x^2_{k_l})\}\times [m_1,m_1+m_2]$.
+Further, extend the vertical segments from the previous step that were not bounding an edge realizing the minimum.
+Finally, again close up the rectangles corresponding to the edges in $\ga_2$ that attain the minimum in step 3 of the algorithm.
+Then, we are ready to repeat this process.

-Note that each face in the plane network gives rise to a horizontal cut which is a union of sides of smaller rectangles, while every node in the plane network gives rise to a vertical segment which is also a union of sides of smaller rectangles (these vertical segments may abut each other in some special cases, namely when $h$ has the same value at a node in the subpaths $\ga_1'$ and $\ga_2'$).
-When the algorithm ends we will have packed the rectangle $[0,1]\times[0,M]$.
+Note that each face in the plane network $G$ corresponds in the tiling to a horizontal cut which is a union of sides of smaller rectangles.
+On the other hand, every node in $G$ gives rise to a vertical segment in the tiling, which is also a union of sides of smaller rectangles.
+These vertical segments may abut each other in some special cases, namely when $h$ has the same value at a node in the subpaths $\ga_1'$ and $\ga_2'$.
+That's when the ``$4$-fold corners'' situation mentioned above arises.